-Expiratory Muscle Strength Training nformation on risks and warning signs Other (please describe) Not applicable - seen for communication/drooling only Strategies to manage saliva Swallow reminder tools Referral on for medication Other (please describe) Not applicable - seen for communication/swallowing only Tick all that apply Yes No Not applicable as assessment/intervention still in progress Yes No erapist 1 SICVE 60RCVE YV igns Other (please describe) Iot applicable - seen for ommunication/drooling only Strategies to manage saliva Swallow reminder tools Referral on for medication Other (please describe) Iot applicable - seen for ommunication/swallowing only Yes Io Iot applicable as seessment/intervention still in rogress Yes Io therapist who carried out the initial assessment of this person?
-678a8b8c 5.2 Approximately what percentage of people seen by the audited therapist in a year have Parkinson's?
-0-19% 20-39% 40-59% 60-79% 80-99% 100% Unknown The individual who is seeing the person for this episode of care idence base 6.1 Which of the following did the audited therapist use to inform clinical practice or guide intervention?
-Own clinical experience Advice from colleagues RCSLT Clinical Guidelines (CQ Live) RCSLT Communicating Quality Live 2017 NICE Guideline: Parkinson's disease: Diagnosis and management in primary and secondary care and other relevant NICE guidelines National Service Framework for Long Term Neurological Conditions (NSF - LTNC) guidelines Published evidence in a peer reviewed journal None Other (please specify) Tick all that apply
+4.4 Were reports made back to the referrer/other key people at the conclusion of an intervention period (or in interim reports where treatment lasts a longer time)?
+Yes No, but will be done at the end of this assessment/intervention No 5.
+Ab 5.1 What band (grade) is the speech and language therapist who carried out the initial assessment of this person?
+4 5 6 7 8a 8b 8c 5.2 Approximately what percentage of people seen by the audited therapist in a year have Parkinson's?
+0-19% 20-39% 40-59% 60-79% 80-99% 100% Unknown The individual who is seeing the person for this episode of care 6.
+Ev 6.1 Which of the following did the audited therapist use to inform clinical practice or guide intervention?
+Own clinical experience Advice from colleagues RCSLT Clinical Guidelines (CQ Live) RCSLT Communicating Quality Live 2017 NICE Guideline: Parkinson's disease: Diagnosis and management in primary and secondary care and other relevant NICE guidelines Tick all that apply

+• National Service Framework for Long Term Neurological Conditions (NSF -

+LTNC) guidelines

+• Allied Health Professionals'

+competency framework for

+progressive neurological conditions

+• Published evidence in a peer reviewed

+journal

+l • None

+• Other (please specify)